 We value the contributions that all of our children make to life in school.
 Our pupil leadership team is made up of pupils from year 6, with designated roles, who support in making decisions about things in school and in ensuring our school is a safe and happy place for children to learn.
-They provide a child's voice to teh school leadership team about how things are within school.
+They provide a child's voice to the school leadership team about how things are within school.
 We currently have reading ambassadors, a pupil well-being committee, eco representatives and sports leaders within our year 6 cohort, as well as year 6 undertaking prefect roles throughout lunch time.

 Pupil Parliament meetings are held on a monthly basis with Mrs Huddy.
 We also welcome our local police officers/PCSOs to our meetings each term, to discuss community issues.
 Suggestion boxes are located in each classroom where all members of a class family can post thoughts, ideas or questions to be brought to Pupil Parliament meetings.
 Children are encouraged to write down any suggestions that they think will improve school, or share concerns that they have which they feel Pupil Parliament can help to resolve.

-The Pupil Curriculum Review group give staff their honest opinions of the curriculum within school, they feedback about how they are finding their learning, what engages them with learning, ways to ensure homework is supportive of learning within school and enjoyable to complete!
+The Pupil Curriculum Review Group give staff their honest opinions of the curriculum within school, they feedback about how they are finding their learning, what engages them with learning, ways to ensure homework is supportive of learning within school and enjoyable to complete!
 Subject leaders attend Pupil Curriculum Review meetings to gather information about how their individual subjects are being delivered across school.
 The Pupil Curriculum Review Group support us in ensuring our curriculum meets the needs of our children as learners.